matiwosm/HybridPriorWavletFlow/README.md

 # Hybrid-Prior WaveletFlow

 This repository extends the WaveletFlowPyTorch project, originally found here: [WaveletFlowPyTorch](https://github.com/A-Vzer/WaveletFlowPytorch).
+We added inverse sampling and other functionalites needed for our work.

 ## Installation